aniekanedet/ReactApp.github.io/README.md

 check the url : https://thawing-shore-96146.herokuapp.com/

-clone the repo
+clone the repo |
-cd into folder
+cd into the folder  |
-npm install
+npm install |
+npm start

-The App shhould be working fine!
+The App should be working fine!